Riding over the Himalayas

 Today we headed to the quant village of Alchi, this small village is made famous by the bowler style chinese hats that the women wore, and the beautiful traditional clothes they wore as well, these clothes were like robes and the style looks something out of the chinese middle ages or even something the Monguls would wear hundreds of years ago.

-On route to Alchi we visited Likir monastery, the monastery is well known because BLA BLA BLA, a huge gold Buddha statue rises out of the building and came be seen around the valleys that surround it.
+On route to Alchi we visited Likir monastery, the monastery is well known for it’s location in the valley, one of the most picturesque and is situated on the Indus river,.
+A huge gold Buddha statue rises out of the building and came be seen around the valleys that surround it.
 As we arrived about midday un be knowning to us the monastery closes at 1pm for a few hours, so we only had about ten minutes to race around the building, they must of seen us coming.
 I bet most place's we visited on our tour during the day would of looked at us strangely due to the bike clothes we were wearing, we looked like something out of Star Wars or Robo Cop!.